God Speaks: History of the writing

-Meher Baba began dictating God Speaks to Eruch Jessawala by way of alphabet board in Dehradun, India on August 1953.
+Meher Baba began dictating God Speaks to Eruch Jessawala by way of alphabet board in Dehradun, India in August 1953.
 Points were dictated to Jessawala every day, who would jot them down and write them out at night.
 The next day Eruch would read to Baba what he had written.
 This dictation was continued for several months in Mahabaleshwar and also subsequently at Satara.

 Eruch completed his writing work in July 1954.

 In October 1954, Baba discarded his alphabet board and began using only hand gestures from then on.
 The chapter titled "Ten States of God" was written by Eruch Jessawala under the direct supervision of Meher Baba, describing and interpreting an original diagram devised by Meher Baba.
 It and the Conclusion were written by Jessawala in elaboration of notes, and are a recapitulation of the previous sections dictated directly by Meher Baba.

 When dictation of points was completed and Eruch had worked these up to Baba's satisfaction, Feram Workingboxwala and Bhau Kalchuri coordinated the typing of Eruch's handwritten pages.
 Kalchuri also was partially responsible for dividing the book into chapters.

 English author and Meher Baba biographer Charles Purdom was given a copy of the manuscript of God Speaks to edit, but wrote to Baba that it would take him two to three years to edit and prepare the book for publication in England.

 Before leaving the "Three Incredible Weeks", on the final day of the sahavas on September 30, 1954, Baba gave American Sufi Lud Dimpfl the manuscript to deliver to Ivy Oneita Duce and Don E. Stevens in America to determine if they could edit the grammar and punctuation and prepare it for printing.